Pitambar21/M1_Application_Voting_System/1_Requirements/README.md

   * 4.New record be added.

 # 4 W's and 1'H
-- >Who : We will be responsible to complete the project according to the requirnment in a given time.
+- >Who : Any user who want to cast the vote in election.
-- >What :We should write the program in C and take all the necessary steps to develop the system.
+- >What :The project main aim is to make a online e-voting system that helps the user to cast the vote in election.
-- >When :The deadline to finish the project is 2 weeks.
+- >When :When their is need to conduct the election for selecting the representative's it can be done using online voting system.
-- >Where :With the help of visual studio code,github and online tools we will develop the system .
+- >Where :As for conducting the election many money and human resources are required ,so by using this system it will be cost effective and less human resources will be required .
-- >How : By developing a voting system which will help us to cast the vote online for election.
+- >How : By developing a voting system which has user friendly UI(user interface) which will help them to cast the vote and see the leading candidates.

 #### **Detail Requirement**